AdrianChC/Centrality_metrics_OSM_networks/README.md

 It also requires heavy computational power.
 That is why, it depends on the Brandes Algorithm for an efficient calculus.
 That is also why it is hard to reproduce manually in a GIU environment.
 Which is not the case for Cc or Cd metrics.

-# More on centrality measures.
+# More on centrality measures
 With easy access to metrics on programming environments it is easy to calculate several other metrics of centrality.
 There are four main centrality metrics, 3 of them has been covered.
 The last one is the Eigenvalue centrality.